teamhanko/hanko/CONTRIBUTING.md

    ```
    git checkout -b <feature-branch-name>
    ```
-5. Make your changes and commit.
+5. Make your changes.
+Make sure to follow the [Style Guidelines](#style-guidelines).
+Commit your changes.
    ```
    git add -A
    git commit